Travel, experience, conserve with

 Jump to main menu

-Join Mark Carwardine and Rachel Ashton on a quest to see and photograph one of the most remarkable cetacean spectacles.
-The population of Eden’s whales (a subspecies of Bryde’s whale) found in the upper Gulf of Thailand have developed an ingenious and novel hunting technique, that's unlike anything seen elsewhere.
-Our tour focuses on observing and photographing the whale's trap feeding behaviour, but we also have good opportunities to see the distinctive Irrawaddy dolphin and other cetacean species.
+Join Mark Carwardine on a quest to see and photograph one of the most remarkable cetacean spectacles.
+The population of Eden’s whales (a subspecies of Bryde’s whale) found in the upper Gulf of Thailand have developed an ingenious and novel hunting technique that's unlike anything seen elsewhere.
+Our tour focuses on observing and photographing the whale's trap-feeding behaviour, and with exclusive use of a vessel limited to a capacity of just six (plus Mark and crew), we place ourselves in the best position to capture some truly unique images of this fascinating spectacle.

 Little more than an hour away from the hustle and bustle of Bangkok, a secret and exciting wildlife experience awaits, completely off-grid from the Thai tourist trail.
-Only recently documented, the trap feeding behaviour of the Gulf of Thailand’s Eden's whales is a behaviour unlike anything you are likely to have seen before.
+Only recently documented, the trap-feeding technique of the Gulf of Thailand’s Eden's whales is a behaviour unlike anything you are likely to have seen before.
 After creating a commotion with breaching and tail slapping, the whales hang vertically in the water with their mouths open wide at the surface.
 Anchovies and herring fleeing the disturbance below then leap and shoal into the calm of the whale’s mouth.
 Then after a minute or two, the whale closes its mouth, swallowing a mouthful of fish, in an impressive display.
 With most of their prey found at the surface of the ocean, the whales have adapted their behaviour from spectacular lunge feeding to this new and more productive method.
-This is the only location where this incredible behaviour can be witnessed and with a team of experts, we will be in the best position to enjoy it.
+This is the only location where this incredible behaviour can be witnessed and with a team of experts, we're in the best position to enjoy it.

 In addition to the whales, we also hope to encounter the endangered and normally shy Irrawaddy dolphin that frequent these coastal waters and both finless porpoise and Indo-Pacific humpback dolphin are all possible.